AIGA 50 Books | 50 Covers 2026 Call for Entries Graphic with Medal

 50 Books | 50 Covers

-This time-honored competition identifies the 50 best-designed books and book covers of the year.
+Starting in 1923 as the Fifty Books of the Year competition, this time-honored competition identifies the 50 best-designed books and book covers of the year.
 Together, we celebrate powerful and compelling book design and the community‘s most inspired creations.

 In the News